elastic/logstash-forwarder/README.md

         go build

 gccgo note: Using gccgo is not recommended because it produces a binary with a runtime dependency on libgo.
-With normal the normal go compiler, this dependency doesn't exist and, as a result, makes it easier to deploy.
-You can check if your binary with `ldd ./logstash-forwarder`.
-If you see `libgo` in the output, then it means you've built with gccgo.
+With the normal go compiler, this dependency doesn't exist and, as a result, makes it easier to deploy.
+You can check if you are using gccgo by running `go version` and if it outputs something like `go version xgcc`, you're probably not using gccgo, and I recommend you don't.
+You can also check the resulting binary by doing `ldd ./logstash-forwarder` and seeing if `libgo` appears in the output; if it appears, then you are using gccgo, and I recommend you don't.

 ## Packaging it (optional)